 I came to Los Angeles from my native China 7 years ago, in 2010.
-It was still a struggle to bring my language ability up to the point where I was able to excel in college; through perseverance and determination, however, I met the challenge.
-I feel that I am highly qualified to be accepted to dental school for a variety of reasons.
+It was a struggle to bring my language ability up to the point where I could excel in college; through perseverance and determination, however, I met the challenge.
+I am highly qualified to be accepted to dental school for various reasons.
 I want to devote much of my life to educating underserved communities about the importance of dental hygiene.
-I also keenly look forward to a lifetime of research in the area of dental materials, toxicity, sensitivity, especially pediatric materials.
-I look forward to practicing dentistry primarily with Chinese people, because with Chinese language speakers I feel that I have something special to offer them, the comfort and tranquility of being cared for in their native tongues, especially when they are nervous or anxious, and particularly in the case of children.
+I also keenly look forward to a lifetime of dental materials, toxicity, and sensitivity research, especially pediatric.
+I look forward to practicing dentistry primarily with Chinese people because with speakers of the Chinese language I feel that I have something unique to offer them, the comfort and tranquility of being cared for in their native tongue, especially when they are nervous or anxious, and particularly in the case of children.

-I was in my third year of medical school in China when I came to America at the age of 21; this academic preparation will help me to excel in dental school and beyond.
-I have played a variety of musical instruments since the age of 6, and continue to do so regularly, which has helped me enormously to develop the kind of manual and eye-to-hand coordination which is such a gift in dentistry.
-Finally, as a Chinese woman in particular, someone from the Developing World, I very much appreciate the way in which dentistry is among the most global of all professions.
-As a native speaker of Cantonese as well as Mandarin and fully fluent in English; and I am convinced that these language skills will be useful in a lifetime of dental practice dedicated primarily to members of the Chinese-American community, Cantonese as well as Mandarin speakers, recent immigrants, undocumented residents, especially the underserved.
+I was in my third year of medical school in China when I came to America at age 21; this academic preparation will help me excel in dental school and beyond.
+I have played a variety of musical instruments since the age of 6.
+I continue to do so regularly, which has helped me develop manual and eye-to-hand coordination, a gift in dentistry.
+Finally, as a Chinese woman, particularly someone from the Developing World, I appreciate how dentistry is among the most global professions.
+As a native speaker of Cantonese as well as Mandarin and fully fluent in English, I am convinced that these language skills will be helpful in a lifetime of dental practice dedicated primarily to members of the Chinese-American community, Cantonese as well as Mandarin speakers, recent immigrants, and undocumented residents, especially the underserved.

 I earned my BS in Biochemistry at XXXX.
 Since then, I have been working hard to prepare myself for dental school.
-I took a dental waxing class at night at XXXX as well as related science courses.
+I took a dental waxing class at night at XXXX and related science courses.
 I am especially interested in the chemical degradation of composite restorative materials used in dental practice.
-Nothing excites me more than the quest for less toxic material, especially suitable for sensitive patients and children in particular.
-Since February of 2016, I have been working as a lab manager Laboratory Manager XXXX Medical School, Biomedical Research Building, XXXX Lab.
+Nothing excites me more than the quest for less toxic material, especially suitable for sensitive patients and children.
+Since February 2016, I have worked as a Laboratory Manager at XXXX Medical School, Biomedical Research Building, XXXX Lab.
 Previously, I was a laboratory assistant.

-For years, I participated in a number of volunteering efforts in poor areas of China, teaching children; and I also worked hard to raise funds to purchase books for them and other school supplies.
-I wrote about my experience because I was so very moved by it; and my efforts were rewarded by an Excellent Achievement Award.
+For years, I participated in several volunteering efforts in poor areas of China, teaching children; and I also worked hard to raise funds to purchase books for them and other school supplies.
+I wrote about my experience because I was moved by it, and an Excellent Achievement Award rewarded my efforts.
 As a dentist, I want to serve the underprivileged and marginalized first and foremost, and there is a great deal of need in the Chinese-American community.
-I have been dismayed to experience first-hand how many Asian immigrants have especially poor dental hygiene resulting from a general lack of awareness as well as financial resources and I keenly look forward to helping.
+I have been dismayed to experience first-hand how many Asian immigrants have deplorable dental hygiene resulting from a general lack of awareness and financial resources.
+I keenly look forward to helping.

 I thank you.